kuben-joz/k_clique/report.md

 ### Algorithms
 The implementation uses:
-- Vertex centric graph orientation for queries of $k < 8$, for $7$ this is about 2x faster with skitter as input
+- Vertex centric graph orientation for queries of $k < 7$, $k \leq 7$ could be considered too, it depends on input which is faster.
+For skitter it's better to use graph orientation, but for dblp pivot is better.
 - Edge centric pivoting for larger size clique searches

 Both make use of the degree edge orientation criteria.